 Many students think that being admitted to a college means that they will automatically be able to participate in college-level coursework on their campus.
 However, the California State University, like all major college systems in the United States, requires incoming freshmen to show that they are ready for college-level coursework in math and English through qualifying standardized test scores on the SAT, ACT, AP, IB, or the CSU ELM and EPT exams.
 Students who do not show college readiness prior to admission are required to complete remedial classes in math and English before they can enroll in freshman-level math and English.
 These classes take additional time and money to complete, and can extend the time to graduation for students.
 Across the CSU system, nearly half of first-time freshmen currently require remediation in math and/ or English.

-To Students, From Students: Watch the first installment in a CSUM student video series on the high school to college transition.
+To Students, From Students: Watch a CSUM student video on the high school to college transition.

 What is EAP, and how does it work?